 An evergreen climbing vine or dense groundcover with beautiful gray streaked,deep green leaves with cream to white margins; salt tolerant leaves may bronze in winter; very adaptable and vigorous

-Gloire de Marengo Ivy has white-variegated dark green foliage with hints of grayish green.
+Gloire de Marengo Ivy has white-variegated dark green foliage with hints of grayish green on a plant with a spreading habit of growth.
 The glossy lobed leaves remain dark green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Gloire de Marengo Ivy is a multi-stemmed evergreen woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This woody vine will require occasional maintenance and upkeep, and can be pruned at anytime.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;